patricklafrance/wmfnext-shell/README.md

 // host - bootstrap.tsx

 import { ConsoleLogger, RuntimeContext, ShellRuntime } from "wmfnext-shell";
-import type { RegistrationError, RemoteDefinition } from "wmfnext-remote-loader";
+import type { RemoteDefinition } from "wmfnext-remote-loader";
 import { App } from "./App";
 import { createRoot } from "react-dom/client";
 import { registerRemoteModules } from "wmfnext-remote-loader";

-// Instanciate a runtime instance that will be shared among the host and the remote.
-The runtime contains the common functionalities such a the routing and navigation services. const runtime = new ShellRuntime({
+// Instanciate a runtime instance that will be shared among the host and the modules.
+The runtime contains common functionalities such as routing and navigation services. const runtime = new ShellRuntime({
     // By default, the shell comes with a basic console logger.
 Custom logger can be implemented by implementing the Logger interface.
     loggers: [new ConsoleLogger()]